 Immigrants make up one-third of the California workforce, and many face barriers to employment due to lack of English Language skills.
-For Santa Clara County region, Immigration Data available indicates that 36.8% of county residents were born in a foreign country, 50.8% speak a language other than English in the home and county-wide 22% "speak English less than work2future and South Bay Consortium for Adult Education and ALLIES (Alliance for Language Learners' Integration, Education and Success) and International Rescue Committee continue to work together to serve these target populations. work2future will continue attending the ESL Provider Network - a twice yearly convening of ESL providers in Santa Clara; a unique opportunity for ESL practitioners representing community colleges, adult schools, and community-based organizations serving adult English Learners to make connections, learn from each other, share collaboration success stories, get policy updates, and stay connected with serving this target population.
+For Santa Clara County region, Immigration Data available indicates that 36.8% of county residents were born in a foreign country, 50.8% speak a language other than English in the home and county-wide 22% "speak English less than very well."
+Twenty-two percent of the adult population (1,426,323) is 313,791 adult English Learners, many of whom are parents who struggle to help their children with their homework, and some have difficulty navigating the workforce systems because of language barriers.

+work2future and South Bay Consortium for Adult Education and ALLIES (Alliance for Language Learners' Integration, Education and Success) and International Rescue Committee continue to work together to serve these target populations. work2future will continue attending the ESL Provider Network - a twice yearly convening of ESL providers in Santa Clara; a unique opportunity for ESL practitioners representing community colleges, adult schools, and community-based organizations serving adult English Learners to make connections, learn from each other, share collaboration success stories, get policy updates, and stay connected with serving this target population.